 Neighborhood Improvement Specialist Ron Coleman colemanron@stlouis-mo.gov

-Demolition permit 4215 Lindell is upcoming.
-Ron recently talked with Steve and Amy Levin who has plans to demolish this historic 2 family and build 4 new townhomes.
+Demolition permit 4215 West Pine is upcoming.
+Ron recently talked with Steve and Amy Levin who have plans to demolish this historic 2 family and build 4 new townhomes.
 Steve is applying for a demolition bid in the coming weeks.

 Oct 5th is National Night Out and Ron communicates that our taxing district will pay for supplies needed.
 If you are interested in taking part in National Night Out or organizing reach out to stlcitynationalnightout.com